-The accumulation of contaminants by fish can occur due to direct exposure to contaminated water and sediments, and the ingestion of contaminated prey.
-Contaminants were examined in fish muscle, liver, and whole fish tissue.
-Findings for 2010-11 were representative of previous years.
+The accumulation of contaminants by fish can occur due to both direct exposure to contaminated water and sediments, and the ingestion of contaminated prey.
+Contaminants were examined in fish muscle and liver tissues.
+Findings for 2011-12 were representative of previous years.
 Concentrations of mercury, DDT, and other chlorinated pesticides in all edible fish tissues collected at near-outfall and farfield locations were below federal and state action levels and/or health advisory limits.
 PCB concentrations in edible fish tissue were generally higher in fish collected at the outfall or comparable to those in fish collected at the farfield station, but were well below the state and federal action levels.
 PCBs are legacy contaminants that are still found in sediments due to their long degradation times.
 The detection of PCBs in fish tissues is the result of this prolonged exposure, and not current discharge practices.